deco3500/TeamPizza/Version-1/readme.md

 ### Yummly Recipes & Shopping List

-Overview: Yummly is an Android/IOS based application that help users to collect, save and manage their favourite recipes.
-This application focuses on personalized searches.
-The user can select recipes depending of nutritional values (calories, fats, etc.), time and technique required to complete the recipe.
-Users that have downloaded the same application are able to rate and review others’ recipes.
+Overview: Yummly, an Android/IOS based application focused on personalised searches, helps users to collect, save and manage their favourite recipes.
+The user can select recipes based on nutritional value (calories, fats, etc.) and time and technique required to complete the recipe.
+Users are also able to rate and review others’ recipes.

 Analysis:
-As it is shown in Figure 3, Yummly uses a filter search tool.
-This feature allow user to refine their search depending on specific needs (salty, bitter, sour, etc.), as a result the user will find better recipes that suit their needs.
+As shown in Figure 3, Yummly features a filtered search tool that allow users to refine their searches (salty, bitter, sour, etc.), to customise results.

 Figure 4, shows the user rating and review section.
-Users within the same platform are able to rate and comment the recipes shared by their friends.
-Depending on the rating given by the participant users, an overall rating of the recipe (score from 1 to 5 stars) is displayed at the top of the screen.
+Users of Yummly can rate and comment recipes shared by friends.
+The recipe rating - 1 to 5 stars, shown at the top of the screen - is dependant on these reviews.

 ### Zomato